ryanbates1990/dnd/Plot Points/Session3.md

 - List off things they see in town that may be of interest.
 - Grotto
 - General Goods (Bed rolls, tents, bug spray)
-- Book Store
+- Book Store (Periodic Fables)
-- Fancy Hat shop
+- Fancy Hat shop (Top of the Morning)
 - Fancy clothes
-- Art Galleries
+- Art Galleries (The Exotic Border Art Shop)
 - Market for food, fruit, salted meats, oysters, and fish

 ### General Consensus and Investigation